Vatica harmandiana: Habitat

 This is primarily a tree of seasonal, dry, evergreen forests of southern Myanmar eastward.
 In Thailand it is often a dominant subcanopy, and the most common, tree in these woodlands.
 It is most common here on slopes, but can also often be found in all sub-habitat types.
 The population structure in these mature woodlands indicate it is a climax plant species with active sapling recruitment, unlike the other, larger and more rare Dipterocarpaceae species found here, which require some disturbance to the forest to maintain recruitment.
-It shares this habitat with species such as Afzelia xylocarpa, Hydnocarpus spp., the dipterocarps Anisoptera costata, Dipterocarpus alatus, Hopea odorata and Vatica odorata, the bamboos Bambusa spp. and Gigantochloa spp., and the rattans Calamus and Daemonorops.
+It shares this habitat with species such as Afzelia xylocarpa, Hydnocarpus spp., the dipterocarps Anisoptera costata, Dipterocarpus alatus, Hopea odorata and Vatica odorata, the bamboos Bambusa spp. and Gigantochloa spp., and the rattan Calamus.

 Unlike most Vatica or other Dipterocarpaceae species this is a plant which can thrive in exposed conditions.
 It adapts readily to drier and more unfavourable conditions in northernmost Malaysia and is found here on exposed ridges, rocky coastal headlands and on limestone hills.
 It is furthermore common in degraded Schima-bamboo woodlands typically arising from constant and repeated human disturbance, to which most of the original tropical lowland evergreen rainforests in northernmost Malaysia had been converted by the 1930s, both as a relic from earlier primary forest and as a pioneer.
 Its presence among the exposed limestone (karst) formations of Langkawi, Perlis and northern Kedah in Malaysia is typical of species normally having a more northerly distribution in drier semi-deciduous forests, where they are adapted to seasonal droughts.
 Such species include the dominant tree Hopea ferrea, and other dipterocarps such as Shorea roxburghii and S. siamensis.
 In such limestone outcrops it grows in deep soil pockets in gullies or holes.

 It appears to have better resistance to forest fires compared to other dipterocarps and will often survive slash-and-burn agricultural operations.

 In Malaysia it has been collected growing from sea level to over 700m in altitude.